clebert/aws-simple/README.md

 ### Create Config File

 Create a top-level configuration file called `aws-simple.config.js` in your project.
-The following describes a very simple app consisting of a single static HTML file:
+The following config describes a simple app consisting of a single static HTML file:

 ```js
 exports.default = {